dfinity/portal/docs/developer-docs/integrations/sns/integrate-sns/index.md

 You can find more information on
 * The [ledger canister integration](../integrate-sns/ledger-integration.md).
 * The [index canister integration](../integrate-sns/index-integration.md).
-* (swap and governance frontend integration to follow).
+* Swap and governance frontend integration to follow.